kashifsoofi/nservicebus-with-localstack/README.md

 Common library with common message types that are exchanged between Client and Server.
 It also contains a POCO to load configuration from appsettings.

 ### Api.Core
-ASP.NET Core 3.1 WebApi application, this acts as NServiceBus client endpoint and sends messages to server.
+ASP.NET 5 WebApi application, this acts as NServiceBus client endpoint and sends messages to server.
 The code to send messages is in `MessagesController.cs`.
 It also implements a MessageHandler for `DataResponseMessage` to receive reply from server.

 ### Server.Core
-ASP.NET Core 3.1 console application, this acts as NServiceBus server endpoint.
+ASP.NET 5 console application, this acts as NServiceBus server endpoint.
 It implements message handler for `RequestDataMessage`, that handler is invoked by NServiceBus dispatcher when a message arrives in this endpoint's queue.

 ## Run Sample With LocalStack